Thursday, Flying and Food

 Our table and the back of Ernie’s head again!
 I enjoyed visiting with Ernie.
 He was telling me how his grandfather and great-uncle both came to North America to work on the railroad.
 His father went to Toronto and his great uncle to the US, although I don’t remember where.
 He was born in Macau, though.

 This woman is Weilie So.
 She graduated from SAS in 1962.
 She started at Rochalie Road and graduated from King’s Road, so she would have been in the very first class to graduate from King’s Road.
 She told me how as they were preparing to move campuses Mrs. Abraham was sure to tell them they were going to be at a new school and to behave themselves.
-Mrs. Abraham started teaching at SAS in 1960, the year it opened, and her husband, Mr. Abraham, had started the year before.
-Mr. Abraham was the first teacher from Singapore. both taught at SAS until retiring sometime in the 2000s.
+Mrs. Abraham’s husband was the first local teacher hired at SAS, starting the year the school opened, and Mrs. Abraham came aboard the following year.
+Both taught at SAS until retiring sometime in the 2000s.
 They were fixtures at the high school for a long time.
-It was very interesting talking to her.
+It was very interesting talking to Weilie.

 And we had food!